olugben/Techieplanet/AppDevelopment/README.md

 ##  Running with Docker Compose

-To spin up all services (PostgreSQL + all microservices):
+To spin up all services (PostgreSQL + all microservices): create your own .env or renamed the provided .env.example and fill with appropriate postgres credential
 ```bash
 docker compose up --build
 ```